Prembha3211/namastereact/README.md

 6. Implement a input Search text and Top Rated button functionality in Body.

 Note :- Whenever state variable update, react triggers a reconciliation cycle(re-renders the component)

+🟢 "Episode 7" :-

+- Install react-router-dom.
+- Create a About, Contact, Error page.
+- Implement Routing page in App.js and Header.js
+- Create RestaurantMenu.js component.
+- Implement dynamic Route with Restaurant id.
+- RestaurantMenu page fetching API and show the data.

+Note :-

+1. When it is UseEffect is called ?

+    - UseEffect will call after every render of that component.

+2. There are 2 types of Routing.

+- Client Side Routing.
+- Server Side Routing.